Utero93/CMS-MVC-BLOGSITE/README.md

 ### Account Logout:

-- Click "Logout" in the navigation menu to securely log out of your account.
+- Click "Log out" in the navigation menu to securely log out of your account.

 ## Technologies